ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

       description](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm401).

-!!! example "Task 10.5 - Occupation Smearing for Metals"
+!!! example "Task 2 - Smearing for Metals"

     First, run the `pw.x` calculation with the supplied input file in [:link:02_aluminium/Al.in](02_aluminium/Al.in).

     Then, take a look at the `pwscf.xml` file and find the various `ks_energies` entries towards the end.
 These give the various k-points used in the calculation as well as the KS energies and **occupations** of each state for this k-point.

     ??? success "Example"
         ```